-Graduates from the programs are well-equipped to undertake multi-faceted work.
+Graduates from these programs are well-equipped to undertake multifaceted work.
 For example, individuals who discern a vocational call to international missions may be tasked with both traditional ministry work as well as developing and overseeing programs that address issues such as human trafficking or HIV/AIDs prevention.

 Students must apply for admission to each program separately.
-Students should first apply for admission to Beeson Divinity School, and should then complete the internal application in order to avoid duplication of fees, etc. Admission to one program does not guarantee admission to the other.
+Admission to one program does not guarantee admission to the other.